Call For 1st Available Consultation:

 The Orthospinology procedure is meant to restore proper body balance and allow the body a greater ability for self-healing.
-For most people that does not come from a one-time adjustment, so a proper care plan is necessary to make sure that you’re progressing under Dr. Oliver’s care.
+For most people that does not come from a one-time adjustment, so a proper care plan is necessary to make sure that you’re progressing under our care.

 Do you take x-rays?

 Yes.
 To see is to know, not to see is to guess, and we don’t guess about your health.
 The Orthospinology procedure is guided by objective measurements of your postural alignment, including x-rays at the junction of the head and the neck.
-What gives Dr. Oliver the ability to adjust so precisely is his use of x-rays.
+What gives our doctors the ability to adjust so precisely is his use of x-rays.

 In the case of child patients, x-rays may not be necessary, depending on the health and the age of the child.

-Those concerned about x-ray radiation should know that every precaution to minimize exposure is taken by Dr. Oliver.
+Those concerned about x-ray radiation should know that every precaution to minimize exposure is taken by our doctors.

 Why don’t you make a chiropractic adjustment at every visit?